2016 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Reverse of the 2016 Penny

 By 2016, Lyndall Bass’s Union Shield design had fully matured, creating what many consider the most symbolically coherent reverse in Lincoln cent history.
-The thirteen vertical stripes bound by the horizontal federal bar tell Lincoln’s story more directly than any previous design—this is preservation of the Union rendered in metal.
+The thirteen vertical stripes represent the original colonies, while the horizontal bar binding them together symbolizes Congress uniting the nation under federal government—Lincoln’s story rendered directly in metal.

 The shield itself dominates the design space with confident simplicity.
-“E PLURIBUS UNUM” crowns the composition, while “ONE CENT” flows across the draped banner.
+“E PLURIBUS UNUM” (Latin for “Out of Many, One”) crowns the composition, while “ONE CENT” flows across the draped banner.
 “UNITED STATES OF AMERICA” completes the upper arc, creating a balanced, readable design that photographs beautifully even in circulated condition.

 Other Features of the 2016 Penny